marrocamp/CypherX/Replacement-Variables.md

 Replacement variables is (currently) an extremely basic method used to replace part of a string with a dynamic variable such as a player name.
-Five of the current customizable strings allow replacement variables and are detailed below.
+Seven of the current customizable strings allow replacement variables and are detailed below.

 * register.err.password
     * %1 - value of config.yml node register.pw-min-length